audioxide/data/data/posts/20180621-reviews-sophie-oil-of-every-pearls-uninsides.md

   production ideas here, there’s also a notable absence of creativity in actual song writing.
 week: 151
+blurb: Production is where SOPHIE shines.
+Whilst there is a plethora of interesting ideas here, there’s also a notable absence of creativity in actual song writing.
 ---
 author: ANDRÉ
 review: >-